alibaba/damo-creformer/README.md

 ## Citing CREformer
 The manuscript is currently under review.
-You can cite the version of this paper on bioRxiv.
+You can cite the version of this paper on bioRxiv: https://doi.org/10.1101/2024.12.19.629561

 ## Correspondance